tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/05-finishing-up.md

 6. Enter  `/prod/frontend/API_URL` as name and `http://<public dns you copied>:9000`
 7. Click create parameter and close

-This will be used by CodeBuild, so the frontend knows where the API is
+This will be used by CodeBuild, so the frontend knows where the API is.
+You can check how [here](/buildspec.frontend.yml)

 ## Run CodeBuild project